tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Note that the DTLS 1.3 record layer is different from the DTLS 1.2 record layer.

-DTLSPlaintext records are used to send unprotected records and DTLSCiphertext or DTLSShortCiphertext are used to send protected records.
+DTLSPlaintext records are used to send unprotected records and DTLSCiphertext records are used to send protected records.

 The DTLS record formats are shown below.
+Unless explicitly stated the meaning of the fields is unchanged from previous TLS / DTLS versions.

 ~~~~
   struct {